yeahbq/intro-to-mongoose/lets-mongoose.md

 Using the Mongoose ODM is by far the most popular way to perform CRUD on a MongoDB.

 ##- What does the word "abstraction" mean?
+A way to remove complexity and being able to work without worrying on the details

 ##- How do we use mongoose?
+Install mongoose driver for nodemodule locally (npm install --save mongoose).
+Require it (var mongoose = require('mongoose') )

 ##- What are models in Mongoose?
+Constructors compiled from schemas.
+Scehmas are the blueprints/settings and models are the instance to be able to perform CRUD operations on mongoDB.

 ##- Define what schema means in Mongoose?
 Everything in Mongoose starts with a Schema.
 Each schema maps to a MongoDB collection and